nickg/nextcellent/readme.txt

 == Changelog ==

+= 1.9.33 -  2017-09-23 = Fixes for 1.9.32

+* fix: issue around WP last version prevent from window popup opening.
+* fix: internal issue prevent refer images using Media Add
+* fix: removed (finally) dependency with AJAX and wp-load.php.
+Rotation, and thumbnail should work fine.
+* fix: issues preventing to display correctly.
+* fix: Class constructor warning on PHP 7.1 and aboved
+* deprecated: imagerotator.swf: older Nextcellent version depend on Flash part, now replaced with html counterpart
+* deprecated: Nextcellent is plupload instead is using swfUpload.
+For legacy code reasons only swfUpload is mentined but not used.
+* improved: core Ajax call simplified

 = 19.32 -  2017-07-12 = Vulnerability FIX

 * Fixed few vulnerabilities that turned the plugin down on the repository
 * Disabled temporarily upload zip files when creating galleries for vulnerability reasons
 * Enforced parameter checking in many places.

 = 1.9.31 - 2016-02-09 = FIX